 Since Advanced Life Support (ALS) services can only be provided by specific personnel, at times, a responding ambulance company must call upon the services of such personnel.
-Paramedic ALS Intercept means EMT-Paramedic services provided by an entity that does not furnish the ambulance transport (Source: 42 Code of Federal Regulations Chapter IV §414.601 10/1/02).
+Paramedic ALS Intercept means EMT-Paramedic services provided by a second ambulance service that does not furnish the ambulance transport (Source: 42 Code of Federal Regulations Chapter IV §414.601 10/1/02).

-This type of service should not be billed at the established Advanced Life Support (ALS) reimbursement fee, which is established for those providers who deliver ALS and transport the beneficiary in the provider's vehicle.
-It is unacceptable for either company to bill Medicaid for both the physical trip and the Paramedic Intercept service.
-Rather, if Company A provides Paramedic Intercept services to Company B, Medicaid should see two bills:
+This service should not be billed at the established Advanced Life Support (ALS) reimbursement fee, which is established for those providers who deliver ALS and transport the enrollee in the provider's vehicle.
+It is unacceptable for either ambulance service to bill Medicaid for both the physical trip and the Paramedic Intercept service.
+Rather, if Service A provides Paramedic Intercept services to Service B, Medicaid should see two bills:

-- one from Company B providing the ground transport, and - one from Company A for the paramedic intercept.
+- one from Service B providing the ground transport, and - one from Service A for the paramedic intercept.